lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **NTLM**

       New technology LAN Manager is a suite of protocols that provide authentication, integrity, and confidentiality in Windows systems.
+      Windows only
       NTLM has three versions which are all not recommended for usage.
+Most have upgraded to Kerberors but still support NTLM for backwards compatibility.
       - NTLM: MD4 hash of password.
 MD4 has been cracked
       - NTLMv2: Challenge response authentication protocol.
 Uses HMAC-MD5 hash of username, password, domainname, time
       - NTLM2 Session: adds mutual authentication to NTLMv2